SAP-archive/logistics-business-network-gtt-samples/lbn-gtt-sof-sample/README.md

 * Limitation for ERP Extractor implementation:
 Shipment’s planned event’ eventMatchKey = shipmentNo+stopId, stopId is set by stage’s sequence. </br>

+## Known Issue
+* If multiple iDoc payloads are generated at the same time or in a very short time in ERP, those payload might enter global track and trace system in a disorder way.
+This might cause update error for some tracked processes.
+It is a known issue and is expected to fix with following global track and trace release.

 ## FAQs
 * Why couldn’t my shipment events be correlated with the delivery and then with the delivery item? </br>
 The correlation period starts from 90 minutes before the shipment’s first stop’s planned departure time to the time when the shipment’s last stop’s POD is reported. </br>